kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 An LLMUseCase allows the UseCaseOwner to define:
 - Which LoRA adapter(s) to consume
-  - LLMUseCase allows for traffic splitting between adapters _in the same pool_ to allow for new LoRA adapter versions to be easily rolled out
+  - LLMUseCase allows for traffic splitting between adapters _in the same backendpool_ to allow for new LoRA adapter versions to be easily rolled out
-- SLO objectives for the UseCAse
+- SLO objectives for the UseCase
 - The Pools this UseCase is relevant to

 ### Spec